 - 1.4 #4 Phonetone Portable Signal Booster – Best Portable

 - 1.5 #5 HiBoost 10K Smart Link – Best Coverage

 - 1.6 #6 Phonelex Verizon Signal Amplifier – Best Verizon

 - 1.7 #7 Aclogue Home 4G LTE Booster – Best Budget

 - 2 Buying Guide

 Among the boosters we tested, the weBoost Home Room Cell Phone Signal Booster was the one that got our #1 spot because of its high signal strength, wide-area coverage, and its compatibility with all U.S. carriers.
+Any of these best cell phone boosters would be a great way to make sure you always have service.
+With one of our best signal boosters, you will never have to worry about losing cell service again.
 Read on to find out more about our top pick as well as our other favorites down below.

 Top 7 Best Cell Phone Signal Boosters Compared